 Our SCHOOL TOURS PROGRAM has been inspiring students since 1991 with over fifty imaginative excursions.
 We create, blend and design experiences that excite students to meet specific learning outcomes and curriculum guidelines.
 Safety is our number one priority on excursions.

 You can download here our publicly available

-PARTICIPANTS including teachers must advise the walk leader if they are leaving the group.
+- Participants should always advise the walk leader if they are leaving the group.

-PARTICIPANTS should note the weather report for the day and dress appropriately for the weather conditions.
+- Participants should note the weather report for the day and dress appropriately for the weather conditions.
 Students should carry with them as little as practical to avoid tiredness and heat stress.

-PARTICIPANTS should carry water on hot days or walk leaders can advise of locations with water/taps.
+- Participants should carry water on hot days or walk leaders can advise of locations with water/taps.